Low-degree lower bounds via almost orthonormal bases: Main Low-degree Lower bounds

 \subsection{Complex testing problem}

 Recall the altered distributions $\mathbb{P}_{H_1}$ introduced in Section~\ref{s:set}.
-Here, we deduce from Theorem~\ref{thm:iso} and in particular from~\eqref{eq:Adv:ortho} a bound for $\mathrm{Adv}_{\leq D}$. \begin{theorem} There exist positive numerical constants $c$ and $c_0$ such that the following holds for any $D\geq 2$.
+Here, we deduce from Theorems~\ref{thm:iso} and~\ref{thm:iso-WR} and in particular from~\eqref{eq:Adv:ortho} a bound for $\mathrm{Adv}_{\leq D}$. \begin{theorem} There exist positive numerical constants $c$ and $c_0$ such that the following holds for any $D\geq 2$.
 Provided that